Handling Misdemeanor And Felony Drug Crimes

 It is always a crime to possess illegal drugs, but the seriousness of the crime and the possible punishments depend on what type of drug it is and how much you had in your possession.

-In New Mexico, possession of ANY amount (even a small residue) of most common street drugs is a felony.
+In New Mexico, possession of any amount — even a small residue — of most common street drugs is a felony.
 Common street drugs include cocaine, heroin and methamphetamines.

-Some drugs that are legal to possess and use if prescribed for you by a licensed doctor, are illegal to possess or use without that prescription.
+Some drugs that are legal to possess and use if prescribed for you by a licensed doctor are illegal to possess or use without that prescription.
 The Opioid Crisis arises partly from this type of scenario.

-- Special petty misdemeanor for a first offence.
+- Special petty misdemeanor for a first offense.